trishume/pro/README.md

 It includes features like instantly cd'ing to your git repos and getting a status overview, and running an arbitrary command in every git repo.

-Note that pro only currently works on Unix systems. **If you experience speed issues see the section on setting a pro base.**
+Note that pro only currently works on Unix systems.

 ## CD'ing to a project's repository